A sequential estimation problem with control and discretionary stopping: Elementary Filtering Theory

-\begin{proposition} For every control process $u(\cdot)\in\U$, the pair of processes $\big(A^u(\cdot),\widehat X^u(\cdot)\big)$ from \eqref{2.4}/\eqref{3.2} constitutes a sufficient statistic for the observation filtration $\mathbb F$, in the sense that it generates the same filtration as the observations process $Y$:
+\begin{proposition} {\bf Sufficient Statistic.} For every control process $u(\cdot)\in\U$, the pair of processes $\big(A^u(\cdot),\widehat X^u(\cdot)\big)$ from \eqref{2.4}/\eqref{3.2} constitutes a sufficient statistic for the observation filtration $\mathbb F$, in the sense that it generates the same filtration as the observations process:

 \end{proposition}